nuscien/trivial/Core/README.md

 ## [IO](https://github.com/nuscien/trivial/wiki/io)

-Contains the helper functions and extension functions for file and stream.
+Contains the helper functions and extension functions for `FileInfo` and `Stream`.

 ```csharp
 using Trivial.IO;